 1971 One of my father’s letters survived from this year.

 I am even more reluctant to write about the opening of 1971 when I became mentally ill.
-Now I can see that I was in a dangerous place but also now I can see that it was perhaps the most formative period of these early years and though I have lived through some truly terrible times since, none were as difficult .Many times I have told myself, ’This is awful, but not as awful as …’ With little self-awareness or sense of self-determination I was only dimly aware of choice ; I had no one to help me and no tools with which to help myself …no words.
+In retrospect I can see that I was in a dangerous place but also see that it was perhaps the most formative period of these early years and though I have lived through some truly terrible times since, none were as difficult .Many times I have told myself, ’This is awful, but not as awful as …’ With little self-awareness or sense of self-determination I was only dimly aware of choice ; I had no one to help me and no tools with which to help myself …no words.
 Perhaps for this reason I think I have spent the rest of my life trying to understand myself and those around me.

 Only one of my father’s letters survived from much later during this year and it reflects the happiness/ calm after the storm.
 I never opened my heart to my parents or felt that I could look to them for support … I knew that I would be told to cheer up.

 My life had been taking a dip for quite some time and I was lost.
 Dave ( the poet ex-boyfriend) one day invited me to join him walking in Wales.
 I went and while we made our way through a forest he offered me a tab of LSD and I took it.
-Initially everything was exquisitely beautiful –I had never seen such beauty but later on the return journey when the train pulled into the station I was terrified.
+Initially everything was exquisitely beautiful –I had never seen such beauty but on the return journey when the train pulled into the station I was terrified.
 I can’t remember how I got home but I do remember the terror.
 Time became totally disjointed and I found myself cowering under the bathroom sink with no memory of how I got there.
 The next day the terror had gone but not its memory or the sense of being completely at the mercy of the drug.
 I became reclusive and obsessed with the need to know why I was alive…to find some meaning.
 Outwardly for weeks I continued as though ‘normal.’
 I signed on, went out to Wales with John and Paddy, spent time with Dave and hosted afternoon teas with Henry but my heart wasn’t in it.
 Sheila was my last remaining woman friend in Liverpool but her marriage was in trouble Sheila and Paul were working anyway and had small children.
 I spent increasing amounts of time in my room unable to motivate myself.
 I felt like a black hole and was sure that I would tumble down into it…nothingness.
 Eventually I couldn’t hear.
 Paul spoke to me but his words came from far away.
 One day in the street I fell over, terrified of the outside.
-I knew that I was alone.

 When I was small I did not receive good enough mothering.
 In front of others my mother was warmer but children know.
 Touch has always been important to me and I was touched /gripped harshly, pushed harshly down into my cot when I had night terrors; never touched tenderly.
 Chris is three years older than me and I can still remember the eons of time I spent alone when he was at school.
 Mam was always busy and my interruptions were an annoyance.
 A therapist once told me that I had an air about me of having learned very young that we are all alone.
 My father was always trying to keep those dark clouds at bay and would have been horrified by this depressed Joy.
 Mam was harsh with me because her upbringing had been very severe.

 During all the dark weeks I had not been entirely idle, I’d been applying for many teaching jobs and courses.
-When I returned to my flat I redoubled my efforts and sent out many more applications.
-I was accepted for the art degree at Newcastle University and at the art college there but sadly both courses were longer than three years which ruled out the possibility of a grant.
+When I returned to my flat I redoubled my efforts and sent out numerous applications.
+I was accepted for the art degree at Newcastle University and the art college there but sadly both courses were longer than three years which ruled out the possibility of a grant.
 I applied to study English at Liverpool and for many summer jobs abroad.
 In one week, just before Easter, I received three letters.
 One offered me a place to study English at Liverpool University, one, a post teaching for a term in Kirby and the last offered me a summer job as a barmaid in Davos, Switzerland.
 Much of my precious dole money had been spent on postage ; the last three stamps were stuck onto acceptance letters.

-It turned out that Derek in the top flat at No 28 worked near Kirby and could give me a lift most of the way to the new teaching job.
+It turned out that Derek in the top flat at No 28 worked near Kirby and could give me a lift much of the way to the new teaching job.
 It was with a class of juniors but I didn’t care, I was overjoyed to be working and busy; I had a future to look forward to.
-After Derek dropped me off I had to catch a bus some of the way and my work was cut out trying to decide where to get off.
+After Derek dropped me off I had to catch a bus the rest of the way and my work was cut out trying to decide where to get off.
 Kirby was a bleak place with uniform tower blocks and housing clustered around centres of one shopping street and community facilities.
 Much of it had been vandalised and every shopping street with its metal grill shop fronts looked the same .
 My class was housed in a prefab.
 The children were aged eight and great fun .
 The day I left I was overwhelmed by gifts …ragged stemmed roses obviously torn out of front gardens and half full bottles of smelly this and that probably stolen from big sisters.

 Derek said he was leaving.
 I was very keen to move and took his top floor flat.
 The ceilings were lower but the views over Liverpool were wonderful…and I immediately commandeered the big room.
 I was very happy…Davos next.